lukstafi/ppx_minidebug/README.md

   9
 ```

+At the "top level", there is another mechanism for disabling logging: `highlighted_roots` -- see below.

 #### Traces in HTML as collapsible trees

 The `PrintBox` runtime can be configured to output logs using HTML.
 The logs then become collapsible trees, so that you can expose only the relevant information when debugging.
 Example configuration: